Frequently Asked Questions

 Share the special considerations of your traveler with music directors, teachers and chaperones.
 The latter are the traveler’s main ‘contact people.’
 Also, the special considerations traveler should be coached to be his or her own advocate, especially in situations when ‘contact people’ are not present.
 Music Travel Consultants Tour Directors manage pre-planned arrangements, answer traveler’s questions and handle adjustments.
 Maintaining open communication and working together to share information with all parties is essential for a smooth trip.

-Key Tip – Share your student’s special consideration with the Chaperone and Director.
+Key Tip – Share your student’s special consideration with the Chaperone and Teacher.

 Be patient – Someone may move a little slower than other travelers.
 The journey is sometimes more interesting than the destination.
 You may see something amazing that you would have missed otherwise and everyone will still participate in activities and events.